A French chateau in the North of England

-The Bowes Museum is delighted to announce that it is the only UK venue to be included in the European tour of this photographic exhibition featuring prominent 20th century Mexican artists Frida Kahlo and her husband Diego Rivera.
+The Bowes Museum was the only UK venue to be included in the European tour of this photographic exhibition featuring prominent 20th century Mexican artists Frida Kahlo and her husband Diego Rivera.

-The exhibition, entitled Complicidades: Frida Kahlo and Diego Rivera, goes on show at the Barnard Castle treasure house on Saturday 12 May as part of the Vamos!
+The exhibition, went on show at the Barnard Castle treasure house as part of the Vamos!
 Festival 2012, six weeks of vibrant and varied celebration of Spanish and Portuguese speaking cultures. www.vamosfestival.com

 The title translates as Complicity and without doubt the Mexican Revolution was the first major ideological connection shared by this extraordinary couple.
 Kahlo, who was officially born in 1907, would later give her birth year as 1910 as a way of identifying herself with the start of the revolutionary movement.
 But although early revolutionary events did not radically intrude on the couple’s personal lives, they would nevertheless exert a powerful influence on them in later years.

-They highlight how the couple’s shared experiences ran parallel with the country’s political upheaval and how their lives became melded together at key political moments during the transformation of their country.
+They highlighted how the couple’s shared experiences ran parallel with the country’s political upheaval and how their lives became melded together at key political moments during the transformation of their country.

 The year 1929 is a crucial one in the complicity of the two artists, a year in which Rivera is an active militant in the Communist Party, fighting the class war and defending the underdog.
 In turn, Kahlo had joined the Communist Youth Movement following her recovery from an horrific road accident.
 This communion of political ideals was to unite them in their struggles.